What are the risk factors for breast cancer?

 Certain factors have been studied without finding a link to breast cancer:

-- Induced abortions (this is discussed in detail in our document, Is Abortion Linked to Breast Cancer?)
+- Induced abortions (see Is Abortion Linked to Breast Cancer?)

 - Breast implants: These may be linked to a rare type of lymphoma, though